How to Change Account Lockout Duration in Windows 11?

 Step 6.
 Click OK.

 Step 7.
-Finally, reboot your computer to apply the changes.
+Restart your computer to apply the new settings.

 How to Change Account Lockout Duration in Windows 11 through Command Prompt?